sharovatov/sharovatov.github.io/e/2024-01-teams-groups-processes.md

 This article is devoted to the practices and approaches which turn teams into groups.

-## Focus on individual performance
+## Focus on individual performance and competition

 Dr. W. Edwards Deming called focus on individual performance one of the seven deadly diseases: